jnoynaert/PressureDrop.jl/docs/src/index.md

 !!! note

-    Note that all inputs and calculations are in U.S. field units.
+    All inputs and calculations are in U.S. field units.

 # Overview